Namma Metro: Fare collection

 BMRCL began selling tokens through automatic ticket vending machines (ATVMs) on 4 December 2012 at MG Road, Indiranagar and Baiyyappanahalli stations.
 The service will eventually be expanded to all metro stations.
-The touchscreen-enabled ATVMs are available in 3 languages – English, Kannada, and Hindi.
+The touchscreen-enabled ATVMs are available in three languages – English, Kannada, and Hindi.
 Commuters can purchase a single journey token by selecting the destination station or the amount in the ATVM.
 They can also add value or add trips to the contactless smart card.
-Commuters can purchase up to 8 tickets at a time and can get the receipt printer for card recharge.
+Commuters can purchase up to eight tickets at a time and can get the receipt printer for card recharge.
 ATVMs accept coins of ₹5 and ₹10 denominations and ₹10, 20, 50, 100, 500 denominations of currency notes.
 However, the ATVM cannot differentiate between ₹1 and ₹2 coins.

 In November 2016, BMRC began accepting online payments to recharge smart cards.
-Tickets cannot be purchased online.
 Approximately 68% of passengers on the metro use smart tokens and 32% use smart cards.

-Metro system in Bengaluru charges full fare tickets for children above 3yrs of age which is against the Indian government circular date 6 March 2020, No. TC-II/2910/2016/child fare/VIP.
+Metro system in Bengaluru charges full fare tickets for children above three years of age which is against the Indian government circular date 6 March 2020, No. TC-II/2910/2016/child fare/VIP.
 Circular number 12 states that "Children under five years of age shall be carried free and purchase of any ticket is not required".
 "In case of children of age 5 years to under 12 years of age (in case of no berth) only half of the applicable fare shall be charged and in this case, a minimum distance of charge shall not be applicable".
 (CC30 of 2017 dated 24 April 2017).
 Similarly Karnataka government public transport system does not collect fares from children under the age of 6 yrs and half fares from children under 12 yrs of age.
-Unfortunately Bengaluru metro decided to include 3 ft as a criterion to decide who is classified as a child.
-The average age of Indian babies at 3 yrs is much more than 90 cms.
+Bengaluru metro decided to include 3 ft as a criterion to decide who is classified as a child.
+The average height of Indian babies at 3 yrs is much more than 90 cms.
 Since BMRCL is a joint venture of the Government of India and the Government of Karnataka, it should be expected to follow Government of India/ Karnataka rules.

+On 26 March 2023, Prime Minister Narendra Modi symbolically launched the long awaited National Common Mobility Card (NCMC) in Bengaluru while he traveled on the newly inaugurated Whitefield stretch of the Purple Line using the NCMC.

+On 9 February 2025, Namma Metro increased its fares, making it the costliest metro system in India.
+The steep fare hikes resulted in over 100% increase on certain routes, later capped at 71% following public backlash.
+The fare hike led to a decline in ridership and widespread criticism from commuters and civic groups.
+Concerns were raised that the fare increase would discourage public transport usage and encourage private vehicle dependency, exacerbating Bengaluru’s already severe traffic congestion.